Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free /Subscription ($9.99/month or $49.99/year)

-KineMaster is one of the most powerful video editor apps available and also one of the first.
+KineMaster is one of the most powerful video editor apps and one of the first.
 You can do the basics as most of these other video editors can.
-However, this one includes multiple video, image and effect layers.
-Additionally, there are audio filters, chroma-key (for your green screen fans out there), various video effects, transitions, and more.
+However, this one includes multiple video, image, and effect layers.
+There are audio filters, chroma-key (for your green screen fans), various video effects, transitions, and more.
 It’s not as powerful as a full desktop editor.
-However, this gets much closer to the desktop editor than most other competitors.
-We would recommend this for actual video production (at least for stuff like YouTube).
+However, this gets closer to the desktop editor than most competitors.
+We recommend this for video production (at least for stuff like YouTube).
 You can use it for free in trial mode for a while.
-However, you’ll need the $4.99 per month subscription to get everything forever.
+However, you’ll need the $9.99 monthly subscription to get everything forever.

 PowerDirector

 PowerDirector is one of the most comprehensive video editor apps on this list.
-It comes with a ton of features, including quick editing tools, various effects and other tools, and it even comes with things like a collage maker and slow motion support.
-The interface is relatively easy to work with and it utilizes the classic timeline editor method.
-It should be more familiar for those who video edit often.
-It’s free to download and use, but you’ll need to get the premium version to get all the features.
+It comes with many features, including quick editing tools, various effects, and other tools, and it even comes with things like a collage maker and slow-motion support.
+The interface is relatively easy to work with and utilizes the classic timeline editor method.
+It should be more familiar to those who edit videos often.
+It’s free to download and use, but you’ll need the premium version to get all the features.
 This is a for-real video editor, especially for larger screens like Chromebooks or tablets.

 VivaVideo

-VivaVideo is one of the exceptionally popular video editing apps.
-It works especially well for short clips for social media.
+VivaVideo is one of the top-rated video editing apps.
+It works incredibly well for short clips for social media.
 The app uses a storyboard style of editing where you load clips, edit and trim them as needed, and then move on to the next segment.
-It includes over 200 video filters and various other effects, text input, and fast and slow-motion support.
-VivaVideo has a free version that comes with a watermark and a time limit for any given video.
+It includes over 200 video filters, various other effects, text input, and fast and slow-motion support.
+VivaVideo has a free version with a watermark and a time limit for any video.
 You can remove these restrictions by buying the pro version.

-If we missed any of the best video editor apps for Android, tell us about them in the comments.
-You can also click here to check out our latest Android app and game lists.
+If we missed any of the best video editor apps for Android, please let us know in the comments.